The Oyster Dredger: Plot

 On a trip to the seashore, a wealthy heiress named Vera is intrigued by Jack, an oyster dredger whom she sees at the beach.
 She instructs the driver of her boat to bump the other craft as a joke, which causes the oyster dredger to tumble into the sea.
 Later the two become good friends.
 She convinces Jack to trade places with her, desiring to adopt his more primitive lifestyle.
 Jack agrees to the proposition and moves into the girl's beautiful mansion, while she goes off to work at his job.
-Vera instructs her lawyer (Quinn) to alter her personal property records to reflect that Jack is the owner of Vera's estate.
+Vera instructs her lawyer to alter her personal property records to reflect that Jack is the owner of Vera's estate.

 When Vera tires of the exhausting job, she tells her lawyer to switch all the records back, but the lawyer pretends not to understand what she is talking about.
 He tells her that she must marry him or he will remain silent and not restore her estate and property to her.
 Vera is indignant at the lawyer's proposal.

 The lawyer tells Jack that since Vera has rejected his amorous advances, he is going to allow Jack to keep Vera's property indefinitely, but Jack grows weary of the "easy life" and wants to go back to his job as an oyster dredger.
 In a saloon, Jack overhears the lawyer making insulting remarks about Vera, and just as he is about to beat him up, the lawyer steps backward and falls into the sea and drowns.
 In the end, Jack and Vera are reunited and get married.